 Ada Lovelace Day on October 13 highlights the achievements of women in science, technology, engineering, and mathematics.
 Launched in 2009 as a celebration of women in science, the event promotes programs that encourage girls and women to pursue careers in STEM.

 A daughter of Lord Byron, Ada Lovelace is widely known as the first person to recognize the potential of early computers and published what is known as an algorithm.
 Before most others, Lovelace recognized that computers could do more than simple number-crunching, opening the door to complex functions and ushering in the modern era of computing.
+Keen to become a computer whiz?
+Check out these computer science scholarships.

 History of ADA Lovelace Day